-Carer's Allowance is a benefit for people who spend at least 35 hours a week caring for a severely disabled person.
+Carer's Allowance is a benefit for people who spend at least 35 hours a week caring for a child or adult who is receiving certain disability benefits.
 You do not have to live with or be related to that person.
 It is not means-tested and does not depend on National Insurance contributions.
 It is taxable.

 How do I qualify?

 To qualify, the person you care for must receive the care component of the Disability Living Allowance at the middle or higher rate, the daily living component of the Personal Independence Payment, or Attendance Allowance.
 You must also:

 - earn no more than £116 per week, (after tax, National Insurance and pension deductions).

 How much could I get?

 Carer’s Allowance is £62.70 per week.
 Allowances for a dependant spouse or partner were abolished on 6 April 2010.
 Allowances for dependant children were abolished on 6 April 2003.
 If you claimed and were entitled to these allowances before they were abolished, you will continue to be paid them.

 Working out if you are over the £116 limit

 Only your earnings count, not those of your partner.
 Only earnings from work are relevant, not other income such as pension payments or interest from savings.